 » Use the Pepper Planting Calculator to get the last expected frost and transplanting dates for your location.

-After that, you can transfer pepper plants into pots that are at least a 5-gallon size or larger.
+After that, you can transfer pepper plants into pots that are at least a 5-gallon size with drainage holes.
+Place your containers in an area that gets full sun.

 grow tips